chipsalliance/Caliptra/SECURITY.md

 - **Closed_Published:** The embargo period has ended.
 The issue will be made publicly visible, the associated CVE updated, and the vulnerabilities page in the docs updated to include the detailed information.

 - **Closed_Rejected:** The Caliptra PSIRT has rejected the reported security vulnerability.
 It may have been deemed a non-issue, or it may have been converted to a standard Github Issue report.
+The PSIRT may also re-open the issue from here.

 The security advisories created are kept private, due to the sensitive nature of security reports.
 The issues are only visible to certain parties: